jneubrand/special-draw/README.md

     won't be due to the high memory requirements.
 - Settings apply to the entire `GSpecialSession`, not just the part drawn after they are applied.
+- Since the B/W framebuffer does not natively support transparency, it it **not** possible to draw a mixed black-and-white image on B/W screens using this library.
+    The created framebuffer is completely filled with black on these platforms, and you may want to use `graphics_fill_rect` to fill it with white for certain `GCompOp`s.

 Thanks
 ------